Perhaps Calvin and Hobbes said it best:

 - Challenge him to exercises.
 No matter his physical state, there’s some fun movement that can help.

 Help him see the beauty in the world, not just the hardship.

 Taxes, insurance, rising costs of milk and butter… None of this is new to Grandma.

 But on a fixed income, it can get tight.
-Especially if she’s also worried about medical bills and her future healthcare needs.
+Especially if she’s also worried about medical bills and her future healthcare or assisted living needs.

 - Ask Grandma if she’d like you to sit down and look over her budget with her.
 Is she able to get to the cheapest grocery stores?
 Do you need to call the phone company to see if they have new deals?

 - Check out her home to see if repairs could cut costs.
 (Drippy sink?
 Uncaulked windows?)

 - Discuss alternatives for housing and where the funds might come from if she needs to make a change to assisted living.